The UK’s airspace was designed over 40 years ago and is based around old technology and ground based navigation systems.

 Indicative trial timeline (148KB PDF)

-The first two trials run from 16 December 2013 – 15 June 2014.
-These are testing 1) the use of precision-based navigation (PBN) on a single easterly and westerly departure route, and 2) the concept of providing predictable respite on departures.
-More information can be found here:
+The first two trials ran from 16 December 2013 and ended on 15 June 2014.
+These were testing 1) the use of performance-based navigation (PBN) on a single easterly and westerly departure route, and 2) the concept of providing predictable respite on departures.
+We will be publishing a report of the trials in due course.

 Departures trial (2.02MB PDF)